ErMapsh/Giris-Tech-Hub-C-CPP/1DataTypes/2. Float/README.md

 ## Note: We are considering a tcc and gcc compiler here, Size and Range of DataType is totally depend on Compiler.

-## There are 4 types of int datatype:
+## There are 3 types of float datatype:

 ### 1. Float
     Byte: 4 bytes (In every Compiler)